- We advise you to exercise normal safety precautions in Bosnia and Herzegovina.

 Photography of military and police personnel, establishments, vehicles and equipment is prohibited.

-While homosexual activity is not illegal, it is not widely accepted in Bosnia and Herzegovina.
+Homosexual activity is not illegal, however the local community is generally intolerant of same sex relationships.
 Overt public displays of affection by persons of the same sex should be avoided.
+See our LGBTI travellers page.

 Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, child pornography, and child sex tourism, apply to Australians overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.